 That’s a lie…I’m really just too lazy to shower.
 And yes, I’m judging me too. *This post contains affiliate links for your convenience.
 Please read our disclosure policy HERE.*

 With this natural hesitation to shower, you’d think I’d be the perfect Mom to pitch the ol’ tent and hang out in some sleeping bags under the stars.
 Nope.

 But, I can imagine the romanticism…the starry night, the smell of the campfire, the sound of the crickets.
 So, I came up with a Plan B. One that can allow for some of the camping glory, without all the camping grime.

 Welcome to our indoor campsite complete with DIY tent, here in Sweet Cheeks’ room.

-For those of you who may be new here, Sweet Cheeks, he’s our little hunter/gatherer/mini-survivorman.
-And not only is his room HIS favorite space, it’s one of mine as well.
+For those of you who may be new here, Sweet Cheeks, he’s our little hunter/gatherer/mini-Survivorman.
+And not only is his room HIS favorite space, but it’s also one of mine as well.
 There are certain little elements in here that make it that way.

 LISTEN UP CAMPERS!
 That brings us to arts & crafts time here at Camp Heathered Nest.
-Today, in our DIY blog class, we’re going to be making this indoor A-frame DIY tent!
+Today, in our DIY blog class, we’re going to be making a sweet little indoor A-frame DIY tent!

 This is such a simple DIY project.
 Quick, and inexpensive, but one that will be used for many, many hours of fun at home.